AdobeDocs/developers-animatesdk-docs/Path_object/path1.md

 #### Description

-Method; appends a quadratic Bézier segment to the path.
+Method; appends a quadratic BÃ©zier segment to the path.

 #### Example